+In the above table, all reference to “days” must be interpreted as “working days”.

 Without a prior telephone call, the minimum period to apply electronically for a permit variation (extension) before the permit expires is 2 days or 20% of the original duration.